meilisearch/specifications/text/0085-api-keys.md

 #### 3.2.3.
 Default API Keys

-The first time a Meilisearch is launched with a `master key`, Meilisearch will generate two API keys described below.
+The first time a Meilisearch instance is launched with a `master key`, Meilisearch will generate two API keys described below.

 If the user changes the value of the master key later, these two default keys are not created again but re-generated with a different `key` field.
 However, these two API keys can be updated/deleted using the `/keys` endpoints.